-Yet, believe it or not, there are locations around the US that currently offer free land.
+Yes, there are cities around the US that currently offer homestead land.

 Now, it’s not an entirely catch-free process, but these programs can save you big on real estate costs and taxes.

 If you’re looking to take advantage of what the country has to offer, this blog is for you!

 Here are 20 ways that you can get free land today as well as everything you need to know about the process.